 As for Stanford, they don’t look for stars necessarily, they look for big road-grading offensive and defensive linemen, and try to win by grinding teams down on the lines of scrimmage.

-UCLA frequently has a top-flight quarterback, Oregon is usually a one-dimensional team with an explosive offense and Washington – under Chris Peterson – has fantastic defense and special teams.
+UCLA frequently has a top-flight quarterback, Oregon is usually a one-dimensional team with an explosive offense and Utah – under Kyle Whittingham – has had fantastic defense and special teams lately.

 This is handy to know when you’re betting the individual matchups.

 5. Pac-12 One Of The Weaker Power Conferences